radumarias/rencfs/README.md

 # encrypted_fs
 An encrypted file system in Rust that mounts with FUSE.
-It can be used to create encrypted directories
+It can be used to create encrypted directories.
+# Still work in progress